mikolajroszak/qsp-protocol-node/doc/node-operator.md

 1. ONLY On Linux environments (SKIP this step if you’re using MacOS), add the current user to that group (generally docker or root):
 `sudo usermod -a -G <group owner of docker.sock> <username>` This is required for running analyzer containers from the audit node container.
-To force the new group assignment to take effect, restart you session (e.g., by logging out and logging in).
+To force the new group assignment to take effect, restart you session (e.g., by logging out and logging in.
+In some cases you may need to restart your machine.).

 #### Copy the `[MyEtherWallet keystore file]` into a specific location
 Open both `[MyEtherWallet keystore file]` and `resources/keystore/default.json` in a text editor.
 Copy the contents of the `[MyEtherWallet keystore file]` and paste it in `resources/keystore/default.json`.
 You will find `resources/keystore/default.json` in the `qsp_protocol_node` directory that you downloaded and unzipped.